Rebellion: Theda Skocpol and the autonomy of the state

-Here is a summary of the causes and consequences of social revolutions in these three countries, according to Skocpol:
+Here is a summary of the causes and consequences of social revolutions in these three countries according to Skocpol:

 Microfoundational evidence on causes

 The following theories are all based on Mancur Olson's work in The Logic of Collective Action, a 1965 book that conceptualizes the inherent problem with an activity that has concentrated costs and diffuse benefits.
 In this case, the benefits of rebellion are seen as a public good, meaning one that is non-excludable and non-rivalrous.
-Indeed, the political benefits are generally shared by all in society if a rebellion is successful, not just the individuals that have partaken in the rebellion itself.
+The political benefits are generally shared by all in society if a rebellion is successful, not just the individuals that have partaken in the rebellion itself.
 Olson thus challenges the assumption that simple interests in common are all that is necessary for collective action.
 In fact, he argues the "free rider" possibility, a term that means to reap the benefits without paying the price, will deter rational individuals from collective action.
 That is, unless there is a clear benefit, a rebellion will not happen en masse.
 Thus, Olson shows that "selective incentives", only made accessible to individuals participating in the collective effort, can solve the free rider problem.